 By far, judging people and situations on merit so based on reality, along with checking in with you daily and having a respectful internal dialogue calms anxiety.
 You’re not exactly going to feel less anxious if you’re calling you “stupid” or feeding your mind with all sorts of drama scenarios!

-Be your own friend!
+Be a friend to yourself first.
 Respect you even when at times you don’t make sense.
-I went through a period of being anxious when I started dating Em and after a while I had to say, “Nat!
+I went through a period of being anxious when I started dating Em.
+After a while, I had to say, “Nat!
 Stop with the crack talk!”
-I’ve got to be honest – sometimes I’ve liked busying my mind with Dynasty levels of drama.
-It felt more comfortable to have something to be getting my knickers in a knot about but it’s one thing when you have evidence to feed drama (although you’ve got to act not stick around and complain / go into analysis paralysis) but when you stand to jeopardise your self-esteem or a good situation, it’s time to rein yourself in.
+I’ve got to be honest: sometimes I’ve liked busying my mind with Dynasty-levels of drama.
+It felt more comfortable to have something to be getting my knickers in a knot about.
+But it’s one thing when you have evidence to feed drama (although you’ve got to act not stick around and complain/go into analysis paralysis), but when you stand to jeopardise your self-esteem or a good situation, it’s time to rein yourself in.

-The past is useful for checking your mental database for comparing data where appropriate but it’s not useful if you’re still living in the past and cannot differentiate between what’s going on in front of/around you and the past.
+The past is useful for checking your mental database to compare data where appropriate, but it’s not useful if you’re still living in the past.
+It’s not helpful when you can’t differentiate between what’s going on in front of/around you and the past.

 Sometimes you just need some reassurance that you have your own back.